songkai-z/twosa/README.md

 ## Overview
 This repository contains the source code for [TwoSA (Talmud Word Similarity Analysis)](https://twosa.us.reclaim.cloud/) — a web-based tool that uses machine learning techniques to analyze word similarities in the Babylonian and Jerusalem Talmuds.

-TwoSA allows researchers to compare how specific tractates use a given word by computing word embeddings and clustering them based on similarity scores.
+TwoSA allows researchers to compare how specific tractates use a given word by computing word embeddings (using [BEREL](https://huggingface.co/dicta-il/BEREL_2.0)) and clustering them based on similarity scores.
 It maps phrases into a multidimensional matrix, computes distances between occurrences, and sorts them into clusters using K-Means and Hierarchical Clustering algorithms.
 The results are visualized, enabling researchers to explore patterns in Talmudic language usage.

 ## Running Locally
 1. **Pull the Docker Image:**